trampgeek/moodle-qtype_coderunner/Readme.md

 author can also add additional files to the execution environment.

-The test program is constructed from the test case information plus the student's submission using one of two *templates* defined by the prototype.
-The *per-test template* defines a different program for each test case.
+The test program is constructed from the test case information plus the student's submission using the template defined by the prototype.
+The template can be either a *per-test template*, which defines a different program for each test case or a *combinator template*, which has the ability to define a program that combines multiple test cases into a single run.
+Templates are explained in the *Templates* section.
-To achieve higher efficiency with most question types there is also a *combinator template* that defines a single program containing *all* the different tests.
-If this template is defined, and there is no standard input supplied,
-CodeRunner
-tries to use it first, but falls back to running the separate per-test-case programs if any runtime exceptions occur.
-Templates are discussed in more detail below.

 ### An example question type

 The C-function question type expects students to submit a C function, plus possible additional support functions, to some specification.
-For example, the question might ask "Write a C function with signature `int sqr(int n)` that returns the square of its parameter *n*".
+As a trivial example, the question might ask "Write a C function with signature `int sqr(int n)` that returns the square of its parameter *n*".
 The author will then provide some test cases of the form

     printf("%d\n", sqr(-11));

 and give the expected output from this test.

-There is no standard input for this question type.
-The per-test template wraps the student's submission and the test code into a single program like:
+The template for the question type would then wrap the submission and the test code into a single program like:

     #include <stdio.h>

     // --- Student's answer is inserted here ----

     int main()
     {
         printf("%d\n", sqr(-11));
         return 0;
     }

 which is compiled and run for each test case.
 The output from the run is then compared with the specified expected output (121) and the test case is marked right or wrong accordingly.

-That example ignores the use of the combinator template, which in the case of the built-in C function question type builds a program with multiple `printf` calls interleaved with printing of a special separator.
-The resulting output is then split back into individual test case results using the separator string as a splitter.
+That example assumes the use of a per-test template rather than the more complicated combinator template used by the built-in C function question type.
+See the section on *templates* for more.

 ### Built-in question types